GhubGateway/Ghub_Pegasus_WMS_Tutorial_and_Templates/README.md

 Note: created tools are launched from the Ghub Dashboard's My Tools component.

 Note: when a new tool is created you will receive an email with a link to the tool's status page.
-The tool's status page will allow you to let the Ghub administrators know when you are ready to install updates for your tool.
+The tool's status page will allow you to let the Ghub administrators know when you are ready to install updates for your tool or publish your tool.

 #### Host GIT repository on Github, Gitlab